danielzmeow/CSE142/README.md

 ## Lecture 17

-Functional programming tend to show what you want directly instead of varieties of details.
+Functional programming focuses on conveying intentions directly, bypassing extensive procedural details.

-### Array
+### Arrays

-We can use `int[] array` to define an array in Java.
+Define an array in Java with `int[] array`.

-To initialize an array, use such format
+Initialize an array by:

 ```java
 int[] array = {1, 2, 3, 4, 5};
 ```

-To get specific object in one array, use `array[n]` to do so. `n` is the order of the specific number in array.
+Access specific elements using `array[n]`, where `n` is the index.

 ### Functional Programming

-Old school Java programming is considered to be object-oriented programming.
+Traditional Java differs from functional programming primarily in its object-oriented paradigm.

-Functional programming tend to show few details with more specific of **what you want** .
+Functional programming emphasizes minimal details, focusing on clearly specifying your goals.

 | Aspect               | Traditional Java (OOP)          | Functional Programming              |
 | -------------------- | ------------------------------- | ----------------------------------- |